MalcolmSlaney/QuickSIN_Benchmark/README.md

 Figure 4: The results of logistic regression vs. the QuickSIN counting approximation showing a systematic X dB optimism by the counting approximation.
+Note: the "latest short" result is not included in this scatter plot because it represents an outlier from the better performing models.

 ## Discussion